headzoo/bitcoin-wallet-api/README.md

 ------------
 * PHP 5.4 or greater.
 * cURL PHP extension.
-* A logger library that supports PSR-3 if you want to log requests.
+* A logger library which supports PSR-3, if you want to log requests.
-* A wallet server supporting the Bitcoin JSON-API protocol for Bitcoin wallet version 0.9 or greater.
+* A Bitcoin wallet which supports the JSON-API API.

 Installing
 ----------